Terms & Conditions of Enrolment

 9. Immigration and visas

 NZSFW may only enrol a prospective international student for a course lasting longer than three months if the prospective student holds a current student visa or permit.
-Click here to view details of visa requirements.
+Details of visa requirements can be found at https://www.immigration.govt.nz/new-zealand-visas

 10. Medical and Travel insurance